Elojah/game_03/README.md

 - Manage collision
 - Manage map creation
 - Add default animations as JSON in some file somewhere + add default animations with at createPC
+- Remove `Math.round()` in `game.ts` and set entity.X entity.Y as float64 to fit Phaser.Body x/y
+- Manage twitch loadFollow error when timeout (ez to reproduce...)